GamingCampus-MillieBourgois-24-25/engine-mnemen/README.md

 ## How to build

-It is imperative you install [xmake](https://xmake.io/#/getting_started) first via either the official website or PowerShell using this simple command:
+It is imperative you install [xmake](https://xmake.io/#/getting_started) first via either the official website or PowerShell (with admin rights) using this simple command:
 ```powershell
 Invoke-Expression (Invoke-Webrequest 'https://xmake.io/psget.text' -UseBasicParsing).Content
 ```